-Our battery testing is ongoing and will be updated once results are recorded.
-To give you a good reference point, though, Klipsch lists the S1 earbuds’ battery life at five hours on a single charge with an additional 16 hours of battery life provided by the charging case.
-It takes 1.2 hours to fully charge the earbuds, and 1.5 hours to fully charge the Qi-compatible microUSB case.
+Our battery testing is ongoing and will be updated once the results are recorded.
+To give you a good reference point, though, Klipsch lists the S1 earbuds’ battery life at 5 hours on a single charge with an additional 16 hours of battery life from the charging case.
+It takes 1 hour, 15 minutes to fully charge the earbuds.
 The official spec sheet makes no mention of fast charging, which is unfortunate and something we’ve seen included in other affordable headsets.

-How do the Klipsch S1 True Wireless sound?
+How does the Klipsch S1 True Wireless sound?

-The Klipsch S1 True Wireless earbuds emphasize low-frequency sounds which makes basslines easier to hear.
-This sound signature complements popular styles of music like pop, rock, and hip-hop.
-Clarity is lacking, though and the headset doesn’t do a great job of rendering a realistic sense of three-dimensional space.
-When listening to the Klipsch S1, I got the sense that the band I was listening to was directly in front of me and playing shoulder-to-shoulder.
+The Klipsch S1 True Wireless emphasizes low-frequency sounds which makes basslines easier to hear.
+This sound complements popular styles of music like pop, rock, and hip-hop.

 Related: How to read charts